 First Step: Read the Appendix A CFATS Chemicals of Interest (COI) List if your facility possesses or plans to possess any chemical(s).
-Any COI that meets or exceeds the STQ must be reported to the Cybersecurity and Infrastructure Security Agency (CISA).
+Any COI that meets or exceeds the STQ and concentration must be reported to the Cybersecurity and Infrastructure Security Agency (CISA).

 Facilities that Possess COI

 A facility that meets or exceeds the specified concentrations and quantities for any COI is required to report possession of those chemicals to CISA by completing an online survey called a Top-Screen via the Chemical Security Assessment Tool (CSAT).